bbauska/Coursera-Bootstrap/readme.md

 to a Pause button, and then the cycling behavior of the carousel will resume on the spot.

-Using a single button now, I\'m able to both control the behavior of the carousel and also simultaneously, display the current state of my carousel\'s cycling behavior.
+Using a single button now, I&apos;m able to both control the behavior of the carousel and also simultaneously, display the current state of my carousel&apos;s cycling behavior.

 If that is a Pause button, that means that my carousel is currently cycling.
 If that is a Play button, then my carousel is paused.